justanothercloudguy-hue/aws-secure-infrastructure-project/docs/architecture-decisions.md

 ## Decision: Two Availability Zones

 Resources were deployed across two availability zones to provide high availability and fault tolerance.
 So if incase one AZ experiences an outage, traffic and workloads can continue running in the second AZ without interruption.
-I thought just sticking with two AZs was the most cost effective approach for this enough redundancy for a production-style setup without the added expense of a third AZ.
+I thought just sticking with two AZs was the most cost effective approach for this enough redundancy for a production style setup without the added expense of a third AZ.

 ---